Welcome to the Industrial Internet of Things (IIoT) Connecting Industry 4.0

 IIoT-connected devices for monitoring oil and gas can report leaks or high pressure.
 In manufacturing, connected devices can give managers an overall view of where workers are in relation to potentially dangerous equipment.
 Better yet, they let operators perform tasks remotely through VR or remote robot control, well out of harm’s way.

-For all the IIoT’s promise, a slipshod IIoT deployment has the potential to open you up to disaster.
+For all the IIoT’s promise, a slipshod IIoT deployment has the potential for to disaster.
 Just like the internet in general, higher connectivity between systems means more entry points for nefarious actors and cyberthreats.

-A bigger IIoT environment means more devices, databases, and software are connected, and it all increases your threat profile.
-Your entire business network is only as strong as its weakest point: just a single attack vector can let methods like distributed denial of service (DDoS) attacks cripple operations, costing money to find and mitigate the problem—as well as lost profits while you’re not producing.
+A bigger IIoT environment means more devices, databases, and software are connected, and it all increases the threat profile.
+The entire business network is only as strong as its weakest point: Just a single attack vector can let methods like distributed denial of service (DDoS) attacks cripple operations, costing money to find and mitigate the problem—as well as lost profits while operations are offline.

 When staff and partners from across a supply chain access IIoT data, credential management is critical: Who’s accessing what and when, and do they have permission?
 Password management is also crucial, and session or timeout management will close the loop.

-The proverbial hacker sitting outside your house in their car using your wi-fi is applicable to the manufacturing or construction industries, too.
-Open ports or other network vulnerabilities might give cyberthreats access to your operation at the network or domain layer.
+The proverbial hacker sitting outside someone's house in their car using their wi-fi is applicable to the manufacturing or construction industries, too.
+Open ports or other network vulnerabilities might give cyberthreats access to operations at the network or domain layer.

-Data in transit throughout IIoT networks might not stay within your organizational borders in today’s connected supply chain world, so strong end-to-end encryption standards must be applied before a single byte is generated.
+Data in transit throughout IIoT networks might not stay within the organizational borders in today’s connected supply chain world, so strong end-to-end encryption standards must be applied before a single byte is generated.

 “Cloud creep” is an increasing issue as staff use their personal devices in IIoT workplaces.
-Data critical to your organization’s domain might end up anywhere if an operator decides to send a file through a third-party service.
-There are also vulnerabilities in employees’ apps that can give cyberthreats another back door into your whole network.
+Data critical to an organization’s domain might end up anywhere if an operator decides to send a file through a third-party service.
+There are also vulnerabilities in employees’ apps that can give cyberthreats another back door into the whole network.

 The IIoT is in its formative years, and more widespread adoption will cement standard practices and increased innovation in the area.
 Some of the most important future trends will be:

-When you have a completely data-driven workflow, it’s easy to build an accurate digital representation of your operation and everything in it—also known as a digital twin.
+With a completely data-driven workflow, it’s easy to build an accurate digital representation of an operation and everything in it—also known as a digital twin.

-Your digital twin lets you prototype workflow changes and test them in a simulation, among other functions.
-You can also run your entire operation remotely, with operators using technology like VR or mobile to drive components from anywhere in the world.
+A digital twin gives the ability to prototype workflow changes and test them in a simulation, among other functions.
+It also enables the entire operation to run remotely, with operators using technology like VR or mobile to drive components from anywhere in the world.

 The IIoT is a facet of big data.
-Though it initially seems counterintuitive to share information about your outputs or results with competitors or industry associations, all that information can combine in the Cloud to give anybody who needs it a clearer picture of where the industry is going and what it needs.
+Although it initially seems counterintuitive to share information about outputs or results with competitors or industry associations, all that information can combine in the cloud to give anybody who needs it a clearer picture of where the industry is going and what it needs.

 Trade agreements, government industrial policies, measurements about greenhouse gas emissions and sustainability will all be more precise and informed.